da-luggas/watermeter-edge/README.md

 ## Running the backend
 You need a system running docker, like unRAID or the Linux system your Home Assistant installation is running.

-1. Create a configuration file `config.json` in a directory of your choice
+1. Create a configuration file `config.json` in a directory of your choice and remove the comments

     Paste the code of the example config file:
     ```json